“Working in microbiology is a bit like predicting the stock market; Nature is probably more imaginative than we would like her to be.”

 Peter Palese, PhD

 Horace W. Goldsmith Professor and Chair of Microbiology and Professor of Medicine

-An internationally renowned microbiologist, Peter Palese, MD, PhD, pioneered the field of reverse genetics for negative-strand RNA viruses, which allows the introduction of site-specific mutations into the genomes of these viruses.
+An internationally renowned microbiologist, Peter Palese, PhD, pioneered the field of reverse genetics for negative-strand RNA viruses, which allows the introduction of site-specific mutations into the genomes of these viruses.
 This revolutionary technique is crucial for the study of the structure/function relationships of viral genes, for investigation of viral pathogenicity, and for development and manufacture of novel vaccines.
 The technique has significant implications in understanding and preparing for infectious disease pandemics.

 Reverse genetics allowed Dr. Palese and his colleagues to reconstruct and study the pathogenicity of the highly virulent but extinct 1918 pandemic influenza virus also known as the “Spanish flu.”
 His recent work in collaboration with Mount Sinai virologist Adolfo García-Sastre, PhD, has revealed that most negative-strand RNA viruses possess proteins with interferon antagonist activity, enabling them to counteract the antiviral response of the infected host.

 The Department of Microbiology is focused on studying such viruses as hepatitis C, dengue, Ebola, Marburg, Crimean-Congo hemorrhagic fever, cytomegalovirus, and several negative-strand RNA viruses.
 Studies are directed at understanding how the innate immune system of the infected host is counteracted by components of these viruses and how the interferon signaling system works on a molecular level.
 Department researchers are developing new vaccines against these viruses and in identifying small molecular weight compounds for use as antivirals.